Elec-Glacier/liteloader_handler/README.md

 5. reload the config

 ## Notice
+After LeviLamina@1.0.0, Popen() can't get stdout after server being modded.
+You can use a pty terminal as bridge.
+You can see more details in [this issue](https://github.com/Elec-Glacier/liteloader_handler/issues/13)
 After version 1.2.0, this handler has adapted to PrimeBackup.
 You can turn it off in config.

 ## MCDR plugins installation notice